gklyne/annalist/documents/demo-script.md

 Enter details, including type as "MusicalInstrument"

-So far, we have used "Default_list_all" to display the listb of entities, which includes internal details we don't normally want to see.
+So far, we have used "Default_list_all" to display the list of entities, which includes internal details we don't normally want to see.
 Click 'Customize'.

 Under 'List views' click 'New'.